TL;DR

 If you’ve ever gone through the artwork approval process before, you know the number of people that need to be involved in the process.
 And it’s even worse in regulated industries like alcohol and gambling.

 In Filestage, adding reviewers to the project is as easy as typing in their email addresses.
-By having all your reviewers in one place, you’ll be able to discuss the feedback and make the artwork approval process more efficient.
+By having all your reviewers in one place, internal and external teams can discuss the feedback and make the artwork approval process more efficient.

 Here are a few ways Filestage makes feedback quick and easy: